 On August 2, 2022 the Company, and the Subsidiary Guarantors, entered into the Financing Agreement with Perceptive.
 On December 19, 2022, the Financing Agreement was converted to a Notes Purchase Agreement between the same parties and under substantially the same terms and conditions as the Financing Agreement, subject to certain customary note constitution terms.
-The Company and the Subsidiary Guarantors entered into a Consent and Amendment with Perceptive on August 10, 2023 (the "First Consent and Amendment), and the Company and the

-Subsidiary Guarantors entered into a second Consent and Amendment with Perceptive on December 20, 2023 (the "Second Consent and Amendment").
+The Company and the Subsidiary Guarantors entered into a Consent and Amendment with Perceptive on August 10, 2023 (the "First Consent and Amendment), and the Company and the Subsidiary Guarantors entered into a second Consent and Amendment with Perceptive on December 20, 2023 (the "Second Consent and Amendment").

 The Notes Purchase Agreement provides for an initial \$75.0 million notes issuance (the "Tranche 1 Notes").
-Pursuant to the First Consent and Amendment, the Company may request in its sole discretion, and Perceptive has agreed to subscribe to purchase upon such request, an additional \$25.0 million notes issuance (the "Tranche 2 Notes") at any time before August 2, 2024 subject to the terms of the Notes Purchase Agreement.
+Pursuant to the First Consent and Amendment, the Company was able to request in its sole discretion, and Perceptive agreed to subscribe to purchase upon such request, an additional \$25.0 million notes issuance (the "Tranche 2 Notes") at any time before August 2, 2024 subject to the terms of the Notes Purchase Agreement.
 Previously, the Company's request for issuance of the Tranche 2 Notes was to be determined at Perceptive's sole discretion.
 The Notes Purchase Agreement matures on August 2, 2026 and is interest-only during the term.
 The Company has the option to redeem outstanding principal notes at any time along with an applicable early redemption fee.
 Under each of the First Consent and Amendment and the Second Consent and Amendment, the Notes Purchase Agreement was amended to increase the applicable early redemption fee.
 Outstanding amounts under the Notes Purchase Agreement bear interest at a fluctuating rate per annum equal to 10.00% plus the secured overnight financing rate administered by the Federal Reserve Bank of New York for a one-month tenor, subject to a 1.00% floor.
-The annual interest rate was 15.36% at March 31, 2024.
-As of March 31, 2024, the outstanding balance of the Tranche 1 Notes was \$75.0 million plus accrued interest of \$2.9 million.
-During the three-month periods ended March 31, 2024 and 2023, the Company recorded interest expense of \$2.9 million and \$2.7 million, respectively.
+The annual interest rate was 15.35% at September 30, 2024.
+As of September 30, 2024, the outstanding balance of the Tranche 1 Notes was \$75.0 million plus interest payable of \$2.9 million.
+During the three-month periods ended September 30, 2024 and 2023, the Company recorded interest expense of \$2.9 million and \$2.9 million, respectively.
+During the nine-month periods ended September 30, 2024 and 2023, the Company recorded interest expense of \$8.8 million and \$8.4 million, respectively.